rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 TS must handle them one by one.
 That is a lot of work and complexity.
 Compare this to our "placebo" group of languages where equivalent operators are just functions, no special case treatment is needed.
 Also these functions have very clear, you guessed it, types.

-Subtyping (we will discuss it in next post) adds another layer of complexity that is not present in our "placebo" group.
+Support of OO concepts and subtyping (we will discuss it in next post) adds another layer of complexity that is not present in our "placebo" group.

-Gradual typing over JS is, clearly, not a very easy thing to do, the types have to be complex and type checking has to be a little messy.
+What TS is and does it quite complex and has to be a little messy.

 To us, TS users, type complexity translates to a sometimes confused type checker requiring developer intervention when types get a little more involved.
 For a comparison, I could write a whole application in Haskell (no language extensions) without specifying a single type.
 I can relying on the type checker to infer all the types used in my program.
 (Not that I would really want to do that, I like defining types.
 It is about the type checker's ability to help me more and needing less of my help.)

+It is worth noting that TypeScript has millions of users.
+Our language comparison group combined has tens of thousands of users.
+TypeScript has more resources to improve and fix the issues.
+At the same time, for TS this will be a correctness by sweat.
+For languages designed with types in mind this is more of a correctness by design.
+What makes the product better, lots of dollars or clean principled design?
+I do not think there is a clear answer to this question.

-I view it as a trade-off:  suffer a little because of type complexity but see your code when debugging JavaScript _vs_ introduce a language that has nicer types, compiles down to JS, and assume that you will not be debugging the generated JS.
+Forgetting about the popularity context, I view it as a trade-off:  suffer a little because of type complexity but see your code when debugging JavaScript and trivially integrate with the rest of JS ecosystem _vs_ introduce a language that has nicer types, compiles down to JS, but lose JS debugging and suffer a little when integrating JS libraries.
+This trade-off is IMO not trivial and very project dependent.

 ## Interesting types and a bit of theory